cozy/cozy-stack/docs/doctype.md

 ## Choosing a name for your doctype

 The doctype name is something like `io.cozy.contacts`.
-The `io.cozy` prefix is reserved for doctypes created and managed by Cozy Cloud.
+The `io.cozy` prefix is reserved for doctypes created and managed by Twake Workplace.
 If you have an official website, you can use it (in reversed order) for the prefix.
 Else, you can use your github or gitlab handle: `github.nono` or `gitlab.nono`.